MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 > [!TIP]
 > macOS settings are continually being added to the [settings catalog](settings-catalog.md).
 Some of these settings can replace preference files.
 For more information, go to [Tasks you can complete using the Settings Catalog in Intune](settings-catalog-common-features.md).

+## Templates

+Templates include a logical grouping of settings that configure a feature or concept, such as VPN, email, kiosk devices, and more.
+Templates are available when you choose either iOS/iPadOS, macOS, Windows 10 and later, or Windows 10 as the platform.

 ## Settings catalog

 The [settings catalog](settings-catalog.md) lists the settings you can configure.
 It's not template, or a logical grouping of settings.
+The setting catalog simplifies how you create a policy, and how you see all the available settings.
+More settings are continually being added as well.

 On Windows, there are thousands of settings available, including many settings not found in the templates.
 When you want a complete list of all the settings, use the settings catalog to create your policy.
 If you want to use a logical grouping of settings, then continue to use the templates.